 We have mentioned that high sugar diets and ultra-processed foods can mess with your gut bacteria, putting you in a pro-inflammatory state.
 Why might chronic inflammation affect your cannabis or CBD experience?

-As Jointly discussed in Does Cannabis Enhance Creativity and Boost Focus, chronic inflammation can cause “brain fog”.
+As Jointly discussed in Cannabis for Focus, chronic inflammation can cause “brain fog”.
 There is also evidence that chronic, low-grade inflammation affects the brain in ways that may cause anxiety.
 It is also thought that chronic inflammation can contribute to symptoms of depression.

-A healthy diet can lower inflammation levels, making you more clear-headed and less anxious.
+A healthy diet rich in high-fiber foods promotes a healthy gut microbiome.
+A healthy microbiome can lower inflammation levels, making you more clear-headed and less anxious.
 If you feel better and healthier when you consume cannabis, it will likely make your cannabis experiences even better.

 The quality of your diet can affect your gut bacteria and your levels of inflammation, both of which can impact your mental state.
-But your diet can also impact your NT levels.
+Your diet may also impact your NT levels.
 According to Dr. Richard Wurtman, Professor of Neuroscience at MIT, the nutrients in food are the precursor to NTs.

 The amount of precursors in your food determines how much of a certain NT is produced.
 For example, the amino acid tyrosine is the precursor to dopamine.
 Tyrosine is found in protein-rich foods like fish, beans and nuts.
 In general, your body tightly regulates NT levels and it is best to eat a balanced diet rather than trying to influence your NT levels with food.

-That said, if you don’t eat enough NT precursors, you may become deficient in a certain NT.
+That said, if you don’t eat food rich in NT precursors, you may become deficient.
 Any changes to your diet should be discussed with your doctor or healthcare provider.

 Did you know that your body uses omega-3 and omega-6 fatty acids to make endocannabinoids (eCBs)?